manish978973/VLBA2_Apache_Gora/README.md

 * **Analysis** : Accesing the data and making analysis through adapters for Apache Pig, Apache Hive and Cascading;
 * **MapReduce support** : Out-of-the-box and extensive MapReduce (Apache Hadoop) support for data in the data store.

+## BACKGROUND

+ORM stands for Object Relation Mapping.
+It is a technology which abstacts the persistency layer (mostly Relational Databases) so that plain domain level objects can be used, without the cumbersome effort to save/load the data to and from the database.

 This is just **demo**